zchsh/paper-mini-gen/NOTES.md

   - character mini generator should render to `.svg`, or to `.jpeg` or `.png`.
 The exported asset can then be placed and duplicated in other programs (eg Figma).
 If I happen to want to create an HTML-based standalone program that lets you arrange imported `.svg`, `.png`, and `.jpeg` files on a page, that might be cool.
 But, can be completely separate from the "paper minis" generator.
   - probably makes sense as a separate project...
   - 2025-06-09 at 09:38 - maybe this doesn't need to be a fully separate project? if aim is to make it a nicely packaged, browser-only thing... maybe you could start by building it within this project?
+  - Core functionality: import SVG (drag-drop, or paste from clipboard). arrange SVGs on page. adjust page size. print to PDF (use browser).

 #### Explore path smoothing after boolean addition